A Beginner's Guide to Buying a Mattress | Sears

 - Ideal for couples - Since these models let your body sink into one spot, they also reduce heavy motion transfer.
 This allows sleepers to move without disrupting their partners.

-These mattresses meld the best of both worlds.
-The innerspring core delivers ample support, while the memory foam layer provides serious comfort.
+These mattresses combine the best of both worlds.
+The innerspring core delivers ample support, while the memory foam layer provides comfort.

-- Comfortable construction - The mattress is typically constructed with pocket spring core and a 3-4 inch foam surface.
+- Comfortable construction - The mattress is typically constructed with a pocket-spring core and a 3-4" foam surface.

 - Works best with adjustable beds - Most hybrid models are constructed with pocket coil cores, which reduce motion transfer on each side of the mattress.
-This configuration fits perfectly with adjustable bases, allowing you to sleep, watch TV or read a book comfortably in bed.
+This configuration fits perfectly with adjustable bases, allowing you to comfortably sleep, watch TV or read a book.

 - How do I sleep? - Your sleeping patterns matter when choosing the right mattress.
-Make sure your new sleeping surface is made of materials that cater to the way you sleep.
+Make sure your new sleeping surface is made of materials that cater to your habits.

-- Size matters - Size is always key.
+- Size matters - Size is key.
 Do you prefer more room to sprawl out?
 Is your bed for two or just you?
 How tall is the sleeper?
-Also, consider how much space is available in the room.
+Don't forget to consider how much space is available in the room.
 For example, a small master bedroom might hold a queen bed better than a king.

 Comfort is as important as support when it comes to a good night's sleep.
 From firm to plush, there are many comfort levels to choose from for pressure relief, but the ideal amount of padding on the top of your mattress is a matter of personal preference.
 Let's take a look at some of the comfort levels available.

-Plush mattresses have a generous amount of cushioning and help soothe pressure points throughout your body as you sleep.
-Side sleepers often favor this comfort level.
+Plush mattresses have a generous amount of cushioning for a soft feel, and help soothe pressure points throughout your body as you sleep.
+Sleepers who strictly lay on their sides often favor this comfort level.